alexandec/angular2-basics/README.md

 - VS Code or atom-typescript provide great linting, jump to definition, autofill, peek features

 ## Observables
-- Moving beyond promises to handle streams of data
+- Promises solve callback hell.
+Observables solve it for streams of data
-- Provides a rich set of FP tools like Underscore, but for streams of data
+- Provides a rich set of FP helpers like Underscore, but for streams
 - Angular's router and HTTP services use them
 - Many operators available: map, filter, merge, scan, etc
 - Subscribe to websocket or mouse movements + transform stream